UKHO/docs/docs/quality-assurance/test-policy.md

 ## The Testing Life-Cycle

-UKHO follows the Disciplined Agile Delivery (DAD) and testing forms part of that life-cycle process which is collectively referred to as the Agile Delivery Governance Framework (ADGF).
+UKHO follows the Disciplined Agile Delivery (DAD) and testing forms part of that lifecycle process which is collectively referred to as the Agile Delivery Governance Framework (ADGF).

-Testing will be carried out at all stages of the development of software and products.
+Testing will be carried out at all stages of development of software and products.

-There are sub-policies that cover the Agile and Non-Agile methods as well as security, penetration , load and performance testing.
+There are sub-policies that cover the Agile and Non-Agile methods as well as security, penetration, load and performance testing.

 The test guidance within the ADGF provides guidance/support for all teams that will carry out testing across UKHO.

-## Testing Standards
+## International Standards

-Our baseline of standards are the BS ISO/IEC/IEEE 29119.
+Our baseline for standards is [ISO/IEC 29119](http://www.softwaretestingstandard.org/).

 ## Testing Process Followed